gulpjs/gulp-cli/README.md

 ## Flags

 Gulp has very few flags to know about.
 All other flags are for tasks to use if needed.
-Simply run this command to list all available flags:
+Simply run this command to list all available flags and commands:

 ```bash
 gulp help
 ```

 But beware, some flags only work with gulp 4 and will be ignored when invoked against gulp 3.

-## License

-MIT

 [gittip-url]: https://www.gittip.com/WeAreFractal/
 [gittip-image]: http://img.shields.io/gittip/WeAreFractal.svg